- Home

 Basic Policy and Procedures for Nomination of Candidates for Director

-When nominating director candidates (excluding directors who are Audit and Supervisory Board members), the Company selects candidates based on criteria such as decision-making capabilities and ability in accordance with the Company’s management philosophy, excellent character and communication skills, and leadership.
-With regard to outside directors (excluding directors who are Audit and Supervisory Board members), the Company invites individuals who have experience as managers at global companies, knowledge relating to technology development, specialized knowledge in areas such as law or financial accounting, and are highly independent.
+When nominating director candidates (excluding directors who are Audit and Supervisory Committee members) the Company selects candidates based on criteria such as decision-making capabilities and ability in accordance with the Company’s management philosophy, excellent character and communication skills, and leadership.

-Independent outside directors make up a majority of the Company’s Board of Directors, and accordingly, the mechanism is such that officer candidates are selected from a neutral perspective.
-In addition, when appointing and dismissing management executives and nominating officer candidates, decisions are made based on the deliberations and reports of the Nomination and Renumeration Committee, a majority of the members and the chair of which are independent outside directors.
+In addition, when appointing and dismissing management executives and nominating officer candidates, decisions are made based on the deliberations and reports of the Nomination and Remuneration Committee, a majority of the members and the chair of which are independent outside directors.

 Reason for Selection as Director